subshell/o-neko/docs/chapters/GETTING_STARTED.md

 The first step is fairly easy.
 You need to open O-Neko in your browser.
 Open the URL you chose in the O-Neko ingress you deployed in your cluster during installation.

-After the login page shows up you can initially login with `admin/admin`.
+After the login page shows up you can initially log in with `admin/admin`.
 Please change the admin password as soon as possible.

 ## 2. Show O-Neko your Docker Registry